HariSekhon/Spotify-tools/README.md

 ### Setup ###
 This fetches my library submodule and a few cpan modules.
-If you have make just type this:
+Type:

 ```
 cd spotify